-Residency: Applications for school places must be made using the child's place of residence as at 31 October 2019, that is the address where the child lives and wakes up between Monday to Friday.
+Residency: The address stated on the school application must be the address the child is living at the time of application, that is the address where the child lives and wakes up between Monday to Friday.
 This address must be used on your application.